kalynkoz/messenger/README.md

 * Step 4 in the build process takes a little-bit of time because it is building the jar.
 * `/hello` only exists for testing purposes

+### Example Commands

 ## Implementation Design :tada:

 Hello!
 Thank you so much for taking the time to look over this project.

+### Technology Choices
-I chose a Kotlin, Spring REST microservice because...
+I chose a Kotlin, Spring REST microservice because it is the industry standard for APIs, there is lots of documentation, and I am fairly familiar with it.

-For the database I chose to use a light-weight library `Kotlin Exposed` on top of an H2 database because...
+For the database I chose to keep store it as an in-memory hashmap due to the time constraint for the project.
+The map is set-up such that the key is `recipientId` and the value is a list of all messages sent to that user.
+I did this to get fast lookup times on `recipientId` with the understanding I would have to iterate over the list of messages if it was greater than 100 to get all newer messages.

+### Productionalize
+The biggest change that would need to occur with the implementation would be to store this in a proper database rather than in-memory hash.
+I would have likely chosen a SQL database in order to query by `recipientId` and `sentAt` to match the current query needs.
+This would have then expanded nicely to additional functionality or other query patterns.

+Additionally, I would add the remaining CRUD functionality and add other `read` query patterns such as `getMessagesBySender` or `getMessagesFromConversation`.